 Dr. Rick Medrick, Professor Emeritus from Prescott College.
 He helped develop the Graduate Adventure Education program at Prescott College.
 Rick is the founder and has been executive director of Coloradobased Outdoor Leadership Training Seminars (OLTS) since 1973.
 He has also run the eight-month Outdoor Growth and Leadership Training Seminar to train outdoor leaders with intensive skills instruction, training in group process and facilitation skills, and exploration of issues and processes related to deep ecology, ecopsychology, and personal transformation.
 He founded and ran Arkansas River Tours, worked as an Exum mountain guide (Tetons), and has been a PSIA-certified ski instructor for over 35 years.
 He also served as an instructor and director for the Colorado Outward Bound School.
-He is currently graduate faculty for Adventure Education in Prescott College's Master of Arts Program, the PhD Sustainablity Education Program and sponsor for a site-based group in Colorado.
+He is currently graduate faculty for Adventure Education in Prescott College's Master of Arts Program, the PhD Sustainability Education Program and sponsor for a site-based group in Colorado.
 He has a B.A. in philosophy and literature from Dartmouth and a doctorate in humanistic psychology and experiential education from the University of Northern Colorado.
 He served as a Peace Corps Volunteer in East Africa.
 He has practiced and taught tai chi for 25 years and incorporates Taoist perspectives, tai chi, and meditation into teaching climbing, skiing, and leading other wilderness pursuits.
 He has designed numerous programs and retreats for corporate groups and other populations.

 Dr. Michael Gassner, Assistant Professor from OSU Cascades teaches and conducts research in the area of outdoor recreation, outdoor adventure education and outdoor leadership.
 His specific research interests are the long-term benefits of outdoor adventure programs and the history of outdoor adventure education programs in Asia and Southeast Asia.
-He teaches courses in outdoor adventure education programs for over 15 years and has lived and worked in the U.S.A., Sabah, East Malaysia and Hong Kong as well as travelled extensively in Asia and Southeast Asia.
-The TOL program partners with the United World College of Southeast Asia (UWCSEA) in Singapore to provide research and internship opportunites for TOL students.
+He teaches courses in outdoor adventure education, experiential education, and risk management.
+He has been involved with outdoor adventure education programs for over 15 years and has lived and worked in the U.S.A., Sabah, East Malaysia and

+Hong Kong as well as travelled extensively in Asia and Southeast Asia.
+The TOL program partners with the United World College of Southeast Asia (UWCSEA) in Singapore to provide research and internship opportunities for TOL students.
 UWCSEA is participating in a seven-year study to evaluate the outdoor education program's impact on overall student learning and development.
 The study is being conducted by faculty researchers at Oregon State University-Cascades, Dr. Michael Gassner and Dr. Christopher Wolsko.
 Dr. Gassner reflects on the study and the thinking behind it.
-He has a Ph.D. in Education (Recreation, Parks, and Leisure Studies) with an emphasis in outdoor education and a minor in international education from Minnesota State University-Mankato.
+He has a Ph.D. in Education (Recreation, Parks, and Leisure Studies) with an emphasis in outdoor education and a minor in international education from the University of Minnesota-Twin Cities and a Master of Science in Experiential Education from Minnesota State University-Mankato.